syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/getting-started.md

 N> When there is a mismatch between Syncfusion NuGet packages among your projects, `System.IO.FileLoadException` will occur.
 To overcome this exception, install the same version of SfPullToRefresh assemblies in all your projects.

-## Launching the SfDataGrid on each platform
+## Launching the SfPullToRefresh on each platform

 To use SfPullToRefresh inside an application, each platform application must initialize the SfPullToRefresh renderer.
 This initialization step varies from platform to platform and is discussed in the following sections.